GetShortstack/docs/docs/full.md

 - Returns: An iterable of `Tuple(StorageKey, StorageValue)`

-> **Technical Detail**: Currently each project uses a single Dynamodb partition key.
-This works for most use cases but will serve as bottle neck for high throughput applications.

 # Shortstack Tools

 Shortstack comes with many services and out-of-the-box!
 Rather than waste time making accounts, managing multiple bills, configuring services, etc, you can just code :)